-Build a DIY Video Security System Using Synology Surveillance Station and Amcrest IP Cameras
+How to Build an IP Camera DIY Security System Using Synology Surveillance Station

 Over the past few years, video surveillance has become increasingly popular in homes and businesses, and the reason for this is simple.
 Years ago, installing a video surveillance system typically involved hardwiring every single camera to a DVR and only those who purchased expensive higher end DVRs could then watch the footage on their laptops or smartphones.
 As you can imagine, this is both costly and impractical especially for an average home or small business owner.